MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-desktop-file-onedrive.md

 :::image type="content" source="./media/refresh-desktop-file-onedrive/powerbi-service-onedrive-refresh-restrict-updates.png" alt-text="Screenshot showing automatic OneDrive refresh restrict updates option.":::

 With restricted updates, only dataset owners can update the model information in the dataset with changes made to the version stored in OneDrive and SharePoint.
-Dataset owners must manually refresh datasets for the changes to be reflected.
+Semantic model owners must manually refresh datasets for the changes to be reflected.
 If a dataset user with write permission refreshes the dataset, changes from files stored in OneDrive or SharePoint won't be reflected.

 If you want dataset owners and dataset users with write permission to have the ability to update the model information, select **Automatic updates**.
-Datasets in the Power BI service are automatically updated with changes made to the versions of the datasets stored in OneDrive and SharePoint.
+Semantic models in the Power BI service are automatically updated with changes made to the versions of the datasets stored in OneDrive and SharePoint.

 Existing datasets will be set to **Default updates**.
 Once the setting is changed to either **Restrict updates** or **Automatic updates**, **Default updates** will no longer be an option for the dataset.